INFORMSJoC/2023.0118/src/3Barrier_Regression/README.md

 RunRegResultBUaO.m repeat the estimates for many times to calculate the empirical MSE.

-Users can adjust different d (denote the number of the stocks) in the RunRegResultBUaO.m, the corresponding true value is obtained from the fold 'TureValue_3Barrier_Option'.
+Users can adjust different d (denote the number of the stocks) in the RunRegResultBUaO.m, the corresponding true value is obtained from the folder 'TureValue_3Barrier_Option'.